JohnEstropia/CoreStore/README.md

     completion: { _ in }
 )
 ```
-As with `ImportableObject`, you can control wether to skip importing an object by implementing
+As with `ImportableObject`, you can control whether to skip importing an object by implementing
 `shouldInsert(from:in:)` and `shouldUpdate(from:in:)`, or to cancel all objects by `throw`ing an error from the `uniqueID(from:in:)`, `didInsert(from:in:)` or `update(from:in:)` methods.